Presidential election: Ng Kok Song, Tharman and Tan Kin Lian get eligibility certificates to contest

 It was satisfied that having regard to the nature of Mr Ng’s office in GIC and Mr Ng’s performance in the office, that Mr Ng has experience and ability that is comparable to the experience and ability of a person who satisfies Article 19(3)(b) of the Constitution.

-The PEC was also satisfied that Mr Ng has the experience and ability to effectively carry out the functions and duties of the office of President.
+The six-member PEC, headed by Public Service Commission chairman Lee Tzu Yang and including two Supreme Court judges, was also satisfied that Mr Ng has the experience and ability to effectively carry out the functions and duties of the office of President.

 For Mr Tharman, the PEC was satisfied that he had met the public sector service requirement under Article 19(3)(a), having held office for more than three years as a minister.